 A pedometer measures the number of steps you take.
 You can use it to measure your movement throughout a day and compare it to other days or to recommended amounts.
 This may motivate you to move more.
 The recommended number of steps accumulated per day to achieve health benefits is 10,000 steps or more.

 For most people, there is little difference in the amount of energy used by walking a kilometre or running a kilometre – it’s just that walking takes longer.
 Plan to cover a set distance each day and monitor how long it takes you to walk this distance.
 As your fitness improves, you will be able to walk a longer distance and use more energy.

 Walking fast burns more kilojoules per hour than walking slowly, but this doesn’t mean you have to push yourself until you’re breathless.
 Instead, pace yourself so that you can still talk.
-This simple rule of thumb enables you to walk safely within your target heart rate, which brings about health gains.
+This simple rule of thumb means that you walk safely within your target heart rate, which brings about health gains.

-The body tends to get used to physical activity, so continue to increase your intensity as you are able and thus improve your fitness levels.
+Our body tends to get used to physical activity, so continue to increase your intensity as you are able to improve your fitness levels.
 You can increase the intensity of your walks by:

 - Walking up hills